hlandau/acmetool/_doc/SCHEMA.md

   evaGxfADs6pSRb2LAv9IZf17Dt3juxGJ-PCt92wr-oA
 ```

+### challenge-tls-sni-start, challenge-tls-sni-stop

+These hooks are invoked when a TLS-SNI challenge begins and ends.
+They can be
+used to install the necessary validation certificate by arbitrary means.

+The hook MUST return 0 only if it succeeds at provisioning/deprovisioning the
+challenge.
+When returning 0 in the `challenge-tls-sni-start` case, it MUST
+return only once the certificate is globally visible.

+The first argument is the hostname to which the challenge relates.

+The second argument is the filename of the target file causing the challenge to
+be completed.
+This may be the empty string in some circumstances; for example,
+when an authorization is being obtained for the purposes of performing
+revocation rather than for obtaining a certificate.

+The third argument is the hostname which will be specified via SNI when the
+validation server checks for the certificate.

+The fourth argument is an additional hostname which must appear in the certificate.
+Both hostnames must appear as dNSName SubjectAlternateNames in the certificate returned.

+The third and fourth argument may be equal in some cases.

+A PEM-encoded certificate followed by a PEM-encoded private key is fed on
+stdin.
+A hook can choose to provision this certificate to satisfy the
+challenge.
+It can also construct its own certificate.

 ### challenge-dns-start, challenge-dns-stop

 These hooks are invoked when a DNS challenge begins and ends.
 They can be used